Planck Star Bounce Time Calculator

 r = β P M / mP 13

-• β a dimensionless radius coefficient, typically assumed to be of order 1.
+• β is a dimensionless radius coefficient, commonly taken to be of order 1 in illustrative examples.

 How to Use This Planck Star Bounce Time Calculator